 · 2 Fresh Lemons

 · 2 Fresh Oranges

 2. Combine olive oil and rosemary in a small pot and place on medium low heat until rosemary is crispy and oil is fragrant.

 3. Pat dry the turkey.

 4. Mix together butter, 2 tbsp oil, pepper and salt.
 Using your hands, separate the skin from the turkey breasts.

 5. Taking half the butter, place under the skin and push to cover the breasts, this prevents the turkey breasts from drying out.

 6. Season the outside of the turkey with salt, pepper.

-7. Cut the lemons and oranges in half and mix with 2 tbsp of the oil, 1 tbsp of salt and pepper.
+7. Cut the lemons and oranges in half and mix with 2 tbsp of the oil, 1 tbsp of salt and pepper and a few sprigs of the fresh thyme.
 Stuff inside the cavity of the turkey

 8. Once the bird is seasoned, place in the oven on a roasting rack and tray and cook for 30 minutes to 1 hour or until skin is golden brown